wds4/DCoSL/dips/coreProtocol/README.md

 Maybe categorize "core protocol" DIPs as more general principles, less protocol per se:
 - unique identifiers (move from 100b?)
 - perhaps the basic idea of a "word" should be moved here? (currently DIP-100)

+Grapevine-related core principles:
+- trust is contextual
+- trust is numeric
+- confidence needs to be tracked
+- contexts are arranged in trees
+- default trust levels are user-adjustable
+- trust is inherited down the context tree